syncfusion-content/blazor-docs/blazor/datagrid/sorting.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LjhUNnrhicoBFLef?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-> The initial sorting defined in the `GridSortSettings` component of the  [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html#Syncfusion_Blazor_Grids_GridSortSettings_Columns) will override any sorting applied through user interaction.
+> The initial sorting defined in the `GridSortSettings` component of the  `Columns` will override any sorting applied through user interaction.

 ## Multi-column sorting

-The Grid component allows to sort more than one column at a time using multi-column sorting.
+The DataGrid component allows to sort more than one column at a time using multi-column sorting.
 To enable multi-column sorting in the grid, set the [AllowSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSorting) property to **true**, and set the [AllowMultiSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowMultiSorting) property to **true** which enable the user to sort multiple columns by holding the **CTRL** key and click on the column headers.
 This feature is useful when you want to sort your data based on multiple criteria to analyze it in various ways.

 To clear multi-column sorting for a particular column, press the "Shift + mouse left click".

-> The [AllowSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSorting) must be **true** while enabling multi-column sort.
+> The `AllowSorting` must be **true** while enabling multi-column sort.
-> Set [AllowMultiSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowMultiSorting) property as **false** to disable multi-column sorting.
+> Set `AllowMultiSorting` property as **false** to disable multi-column sorting.

 ```csharp